slayer/must/README.md

   var x *int
   must.NotNil(x, "x should not be nil")

+  // This will panic if the slice, map or string is empty must.NotEmpty([]int{1, 2, 3}, "Array should not be empty") must.NotEmpty(map[string]int{"a": 1, "b": 2}, "Map should not be empty") must.NotEmpty("Hello, world!", "String should not be empty")

-  // This will panic if the value is not equal to the expected value must.Equal(42, 43, "The answer to life, the universe, and everything is wrong!")
+  // This will panic if map does not contain the key must.SliceHas([]int{1, 2, 3}, 4, "Slice should contain 4")

+  // This will panic if map does not contain the key must.MapHas(map[string]int{"a": 1, "b": 2}, "c", "Map should contain key 'c'")

+  must.FileExists("test.txt", "File should exist") must.DirExists("test_dir", "Directory should exist")

 }
 ```